dsflow-io/dsflow/README.md

 A data pipeline is also called a _workflow_.

-**Note ⚠️**: dsflow v-0.3.1 DOES NOT provide the assistant for generation of pipelines.
-Yet, you can create your pipelines using Airflow.
-DIY.
+Once you have created jobs (with `dsflow generate-job`) you can assemble them into pipelines using Airflow.
+See [Documentation](#documentation) and http://github.com/dsflow-io/dsflow-sample-projects for more details.

 #### Typical dsflow pipeline